leejt/monster-examine/README.md

-# Example
+# Monster Examine plugin
-An example greeter plugin
+This tracks Monster Examines for the wiki